mirisuzanne/teacupgorilla/content/2015/06/10/ep-release.rst

 `Coastal Wives`_,
 and special guest `Jen Korte`_.
-The EP merges our dark, indie sound with words from bassist `Eric Suzanne’s`_ recently-published multimedia novel, `Riding SideSaddle*`_.
+The EP merges our dark, indie sound with words from bassist `Miriam Suzanne’s`_ recently-published multimedia novel, `Riding SideSaddle*`_.

 Check out the `full press kit`_ for details!